amanoxsolutions/ansible-NutanixClusterConfiguration/README.md

 - `nutanix.ncp`

 ## Staging
+the following steps are automated in ansible:
+- add nodes
+- define IP range of Host, CVM and IPMI
+- define IP for Host, CVM and IPMI
+- cluster formation

-To stage the cluster, fill up the JSON file in `group_vars/dev/vars-staging.json` with the correct data.
-Then, run the YAML file `tasks/image_nodes_manual.yml` with the following command:
+To stage the cluster, modify only the JSON file in `group_vars/dev/vars-staging.json` with the correct values.
+To run the automated cluster staging, you need to enter following command:

 ```bash
 ansible-playbook image_nodes_manual.yml